 Santiago de Compostela - Do & See

-The 40,000 students make the city what it is today, a lively and modern metropolis guaranteeing a youthful atmosphere among the antique city walls.
+This old city in the north east of Spain has a lot to offer.
+The 40,000 students that live here make the city what it is today, a lively and modern metropolis guaranteeing a youthful atmosphere among the antique city walls.

-The Cathedral has one of the world’s biggest incense burners used at the pilgrim’s mass held most midday’s.
-It was first installed as the odor of the pilgrim crowds sometimes was too unbearable.
+The Cathedral has one of the world’s biggest incense burners used at the pilgrim’s mass held most middays.
 Priests tie the "botafumeiro" censer to ropes at the end of the mass and lift it all the way up to the ceiling with burning incense.

 The Food Market

-Take a guided tour of Compostela’s old streets and buildings at your own pace by renting an MP3 player at the tourism office.
+Get lost in the maze of stone and take a guided tour of Compostela’s old streets and buildings.
+Audiowalks are the best way to discover the city at your own pace.
+Rent an MP3 player at the tourism office.

 Museo Das Pergrinacións

-The Pilgrimage Museum offers an insight into the city’s history as it evolved over centuries as a consequence of the pilgrimages.
-The museum is closed on Mondays.
+The Pilgrimage Museum, Museo Das Pergrinacións, offers an insight into the city’s history.
+Here you can learn more about the city as it evolved over centuries as a consequence of the pilgrimages.

 The Alameda Park